bgar324/suika/README.md

 # Suika - A Physics-Based Puzzle Game

 **Description:**
 Developed a dynamic physics-based puzzle game using Pygame and Pymunk, inspired by the popular game Suika.
-The game features an interactive and visually appealing environment where players aim to shoot and merge balls of different colors to earn points.

 **Key Features:**
 - **Physics Simulation:** Implemented realistic ball dynamics using Pymunk's physics engine, including collision detection and response.